 Out dated Router firmware:

-The next reason behind your ring not connecting to wifi or the Wi-Fi error is the outdated firmware.
-Your router might be running on old firmware which declines to add and handle multi devices now.
+The next reason behind your ring not connecting to wifi and the wi-fi error could be the outdated firmware.
+Your router might be running on old firmware which declines to add and handle multiple devices now.
 The firmware can be updated by visiting the OEM site or use this link to understand the router update process.
 So kindly check that your Ring mobile application as well as the device itself is updated with the latest version on not.
-If not then kindly update it as soon as possible.
+If not then kindly update it or take help from your ISP or Ring support desk.
 So it is very important to keep all your devices updated, best way is to set auto update for all and the system will take care of the future updates.

 DHCP issues for your ring not connecting to wifi :